 If you don’t think Fluval Stratum can satisfy your needs, no worries!
 Here are two of the best substrates that can be used alternatively.

 Although Tropica didn’t build it from volcanic rocks, it still provides exceptional nutritional value for growing plants.
 This is possible through its high cation exchange capacity (CEC).
-In simpler words, this substrate absorbs some of the nutrients from the water and keeps them available for the plants over a long period of time.
+In simpler words, this

 If you’re planning on breeding shrimp, make sure to buy the version with the large particle size.
 Tropica produces a compacted, powdered edition that won’t provide enough hideouts for shrimp.